 Simply because a policy is assigned to a workstation device, the device's user, or the Management Zone does not mean that it will be enforced on the device.
 When multiple policies of the same type are applied to a workstation device through different assignments, the Endpoint Security Agent must determine a single effective policy to enforce on the device.
-Effective policies are discussed in Chapter 5, "Effective Policies," on page 19.
+Effective policies are discussed in How the Effective Policy is Determined.